 Get the Recipe

 What does matter?
-More than anything, the ratio of liquid—whether water, milk, or stock—to polenta, and the cooking time.
+More than anything else, it's the ratio of liquid—whether water, milk, or stock—to polenta, and the cooking time.
 Those are the things far too many people (including some so-called experts!) get wrong, with disastrous results.
-Get them right, though, and the polenta will be so good I promise you'll want to make it a heck of a lot more often at home.
+Get them right, though, and the polenta will be so good, I promise you'll want to make it a heck of a lot more often at home.

-Let's start at the beginning to make sure we're all clear on what polenta is, then look at what you do and don't need to think about when making polenta.
+Let's start at the beginning to make sure we're all clear on what polenta is, then look at what you do and don't need to think about when making it.

-Polenta, in short, is a cornmeal porridge that is a common dish in Northern Italy (so much so that one derogatory word for Northern Italians is polentoni—the big polentas).
-It's frequently eaten with meats and ragù, cheese like gorgonzola, or condiments like mostarda d'uva, a grape-and-nut jam from Piedmont.
-It can either be eaten freshly cooked, much like a thick porridge, or it can be cooled and then sliced and fried, grilled, or baked.
+Polenta, in short, is a cornmeal porridge that's a common dish in Northern Italy (so much so that one derogatory word for Northern Italians is polentoni—"the big polentas").
+It's frequently eaten with meats and ragù, cheese like Gorgonzola, or condiments like mostarda d'uva, a grape-and-nut jam from Piedmont.
+It can either be eaten freshly cooked, as a thick porridge, or it can be cooled and then sliced and fried, grilled, or baked.

-Today, it's no longer associated with those other grains, just corn (or, in the case of polenta taragna, cornmeal mixed with buckwheat).
-While there are certain heirloom varieties of corn, like otto file and biancoperla, that some prefer over the more generic stuff, for all practical purposes any medium- or coarsely ground cornmeal will do.
-Even grits, which often have a coarser grind than polenta and are sometimes made with a different variety of corn (dent instead of flint), are a perfectly acceptable substitute in just about any situation requiring polenta.
+Today, it's no longer associated with those other grains—just corn (or, in the case of polenta taragna, cornmeal mixed with buckwheat).
+While there are certain heirloom varieties of corn, like otto file and biancoperla, which some prefer over the more generic stuff, for all practical purposes, any medium-ground or coarsely ground cornmeal will do.
+Even grits, which are often ground more coarsely than polenta and are sometimes made with a different variety of corn (dent instead of flint), are a perfectly acceptable substitute in just about any situation requiring polenta.

-The first thing that's helpful to know is that polenta doesn't have to be made with a product that says "polenta" on the package.
-There's nothing wrong with using a product designed exclusively for polenta, but you can just as easily use any medium or coarse-ground cornmeal.
+That's the first thing that's helpful to know: Polenta doesn't have to be made with a product that says "polenta" on the package.
+There's nothing wrong with using a product designed exclusively for polenta, but you can just as easily use any medium- or coarse-ground cornmeal.

 For instance, the above photo shows an imported package of Italian polenta as well as a bag of stoneground cornmeal from Bob's Red Mill.
-The Bob's Red Mill stuff makes no mention of polenta anywhere on the bag, and yet it's totally fine for making polenta (the company also makes a product that they do sell as polenta, but it's not stoneground).
+The Bob's Red Mill stuff makes no mention of polenta anywhere on the bag, and yet it's totally fine for making polenta.
+(The company also makes a product that it does sell as polenta, but it's not stoneground.)

 The biggest difference between the two, in fact, is the grinding method.
-In this case, the imported polenta is a more consistent grind, while the Bob's Red Mill product is stoneground, which produces a more irregular grind, ranging from powdery flour to large grit-size pieces.
+In this case, the imported polenta has a more consistent grind, while the Bob's Red Mill product is stoneground, producing a more irregular texture.
+Stoneground grains can range from a powdery flour to large, grit-size pieces.
 Bear in mind that there's no connection between origin and grind type: You can find imported Italian polenta that's stoneground, and domestic stuff with a more consistent grind size.
 In the end, it's just a matter of personal preference.
 The consistent grind will produce a more uniform polenta, while the stoneground cornmeal will have a more varied texture, potentially with some large, firm bits of chaff mixed in.

 The Common Refrains

 There are a few things you hear over and over when people talk about making polenta, and not all of them are true.
 The first is that the water absolutely must be boiling.
 That is 100% wrong.
-I've made many side-by-side batches of polenta, some where I stirred the cornmeal into cold water, and some where the water was boiling, and it makes no difference at all in the finished product.
+I've made many side-by-side batches of polenta, some for which I stirred the cornmeal into cold water and some with boiling water, and it makes no difference at all in the finished product.
 If your water is boiling, that's fine.
-If it's not, that's fine too.
+If it's not, that's fine, too.

-I'm not even going to give serious consideration to the two other common rules of polenta, specifically that you absolutely must use a wooden spoon and stir in only one direction.
+I'm not even going to give serious consideration to the two other commonly cited rules of polenta, specifically that you absolutely must use a wooden spoon, and that you must stir in only one direction.
 Suffice it to say, I've broken these silly rules countless times and always had great results, so just disregard them.